On Efficient Domination for Some Classes of $H$-Free Chordal Graphs: WED for -Free Chordal Graphs - a Direct Approach

 {\em Proof.} The reduction is correct by the e.d.s.\ property and by definition of $Z^-(v)$.
-Moreover, by the e.d.s. property, by definition of $Z^-(v)$ and by construction of $G^*$, every (possible) e.d.s.\ of finite weight of $G^*$ contains exactly one vertex which is a neighbor of $v$ in $G$ since $|D \cap N[x]| = 1$ for a vertex $x \in Z^-(v)$. \\
+Moreover, by the e.d.s. property, by definition of $Z^-(v)$ and by construction of $G^*$, every (possible) e.d.s.\ of finite weight of $G^*$ contains exactly one vertex which is a neighbor of $v$ in $G$ since $|D \cap N[x]| = 1$ for a vertex $x \in Z^-(v)$. $\diamond$

-According to the fact that the above holds in a hereditary way for any subgraph of $G$, and to the fact that WED for any graph $H$ can be reduced to the same problem for the connected components of $H$, let us introduce a possible algorithm to solve WED for $G$ in polynomial time. \\
+Since the above holds in a hereditary way for any subgraph of $G$, and since WED for any graph $H$ can be reduced to the same problem for the connected components of $H$, let us introduce a possible algorithm to solve WED for $G$ in polynomial time.